 For this apple math activity, you will want to use bottle caps that are red, green, and yellow to match the colors of apples.
 (If you can’t find caps in those colors, the caps can be spray painted red.)

 Don’t have a big lid collection?
 You could also cut apples from cardstock.
 Draw simple circle apples and your child can even help cut them out for some built-in scissor practice!

-I decided to make one set of apples to practice counting by 5’s up to 100 because both of mine worked on this last year.
-I simply wrote the numbers on the lids with a black permanent marker.
+I decided to make one set of apples to practice counting by 5’s up to 100 because both of my kids were working on this.
+I simply wrote the numbers on the lids with a black permanent marker (5, 10, 15…)

-Next, I set up the numbers and removed some of the apples.
+Then, try setting up the numbers in order and removing some of the plastic bottle caps.